 Secure Data Accessible to All

 The application of blockchain in targeted population health, patient experience, and cost-related opportunities is the very best place to help healthcare providers, insurers and their members.
 By providing an agnostic framework that works on any blockchain, Medscient is able to provide secure and seamless integration with the many disparate systems and proprietary databases that currently make up the healthcare marketplace.
-Medscient ties together the healthcare ecosystem by leveraging open standards and not choosing one block chain technology over another, but instead focusing on the commonalities that each offer the industry.
+Medscient ties together the healthcare ecosystem by leveraging open standards and not choosing one blockchain technology over another but instead focusing on the commonalities that each offers the industry.

 John R. Miles

 EVP & Associate Publisher

 John R. Miles is Executive Vice President of Business Development and Associate Publisher of Bold Business.
 He is a sought-after motivational speaker and writer.
 He brings visionary leadership style and talent as a Navy Veteran and an internationally experienced CEO, COO, and Fortune 50 CIO across a multitude of industries.
 Miles is also an operating partner at the Virgo Investment Group where he is responsible for identifying and pursuing new investments while supporting existing portfolio companies with operational expertise.
 He is active on Linkedin and Twitter and published in a variety of media.
 Miles graduated with honors from the U.S. Naval Academy where he was a varsity athlete.